Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Drag-Drop Form Module Code.

-11. Display the VBA Code Module of the Form frmDragDrop, Copy and Paste the following VBA Code (this is only the first half of the Form Module Code) into the frmDragDrop Form’s Class Module and Save the Form:
+Copy and paste the following VBA code (this is only the first half of the form’s module code) into the frmDragDrop Form’s Class Module, and then save the form:

 Option Compare Database